LCBC-UiO/galamm/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# The galamm package for fitting generalized additive latent and mixed models
+# Generalized Additive Latent and Mixed Models

 <!-- badges: start -->